 We develop long term relationships with civil society, governments, and the international community to strengthen civic space.
+Explore our regional resources:

-COVID-19 Civic Freedom Tracker
+Civic Freedom Monitor

 General Comment 37

 The UN Human Rights Committee’s general comment offers comprehensive guidance on the right of peaceful assembly, as enshrined in Article 21 of the International Covenant on Civil and Political Rights.